University of Crete: Research

-It is considered one of the best universities in Greece mainly due to its research influence: it ranks in the top 400 Universities of the World by The Times Higher Education list, and also in the top 100 universities under 50 years by the QS World University Rankings.
+It is considered one of the best universities in Greece mainly due to its research influence: it ranks in the top 400 Universities of the World by the Times Higher Education (THE) list, and also in the top 100 universities under 50 years by the QS World University Rankings.

 On several research topics the University of Crete collaborates closely with FO.R.T.H.

 The Natural History Museum of Crete, established in 1981 at Heraklion, is also part of the University of Crete.

 Academic evaluation

 An external evaluation of all academic departments in Greek universities was conducted by the Hellenic Quality Assurance and Accreditation Agency (HQAA) in the years 2008–2014 and, according to these results, the University of Crete, was characterised as a "Center of Excellence".

 In 2016 the external evaluation of the institution cited University of Crete as Worthy of merit.